‘Dallas Buyers Club’ director Jean-Marc Vallée has died, aged 58

 Esteemed film director and screenwriter Jean-Marc Vallée has passed away at the age of 58.

-The tragic news comes by way of a Deadline report today (December 27) , which reveals that a cause of death has yet to be announced.
-Vallée reportedly passed away in his cabin outside of Quebec City, and that “his family and close advisors are in shock”.
+According to Deadline, Vallée reportedly passed away in his cabin outside of Quebec City, and that “his family and close advisors are in shock”.
+A cause of death has yet to be determined.

-Vallée’s producing partner Nathan Ross said in a statement to Deadline, “Jean-Marc stood for creativity, authenticity and trying things differently.
+In a statement to Deadline, Vallée’s producing partner Nathan Ross said: “Jean-Marc stood for creativity, authenticity and trying things differently.
 He was a true artist and a generous, loving guy.
 Everyone who worked with him couldn’t help but see the talent and vision he possessed.”

 Ross continued: “He was a friend, creative partner and an older brother to me.
 The maestro will sorely be missed but it comforts knowing his beautiful style and impactful work he shared with the world will live on.”